What Is Libraries 360?

 Wireless Access at Public Libraries

 With access to wireless internet a concern for some students, the public library is a perfect solution.
 There are no fees charged for wireless access.
-Students over the age of 14 can use meeting rooms for group projects.
+Students over the age of 14 can use study rooms for group projects.

 Library educators will conduct general in-services and workshops for school staff to demonstrate our eBook access, electronic resources, and provide professional development opportunities.